Fighting Hepatitis B and liver cancer in West Africa

 Progress in prevention

-At about the mid-way point in the project, Thursz reports the PROLIFICA screening programme has been widely accepted in West African communities and uptake has been very high.
+Thursz reported that the PROLIFICA screening programme has been widely accepted in West African communities and uptake has been very high.

 PROLIFICA researchers are also developing a new test to detect liver cancer that will allow them to assess these patients on a regular basis.
 The test will be potentially patentable and marketable, but Thursz says project partners are committed to making it available at a low price for use in resource-limited settings.

-The team will know if they have been successful in two years, when enough long-term data has been amassed on the effectiveness of the anti-HBV drug treatment and its impact on the development of liver cancer.
+The team has amassed long-term data on the effectiveness of the anti-HBV drug treatment and its impact on the development of liver cancer.

 And the potential economic impact could also be significant, with a healthier population capable of working and supporting their families and a reduction in the cost of healthcare for terminal cancer patients.

-The project will also deliver a new set of guidelines targeting adoption by the World Health Organisation’s Global Hepatitis Programme, he says.
+The project also aimed to deliver a new set of guidelines targeting adoption by the World Health Organisation’s Global Hepatitis Programme.

-PROLIFICA has received EUR 3 million in EU funding and runs from 2011 to 2016.
-The project was funded under the FP7 Coordinated Call for Africa (FP7-AFRICA-2010), which brought together three themes – Theme 1: Health; Theme 2: Food, Agriculture and fisheries, and Biotechnology; and Theme 6: Environment (including climate change) – to jointly address some of the S&T objectives of the Joint Africa-EU Strategic Partnership, particularly on “Water and Food Security” and “Better Health for Africa”.
+PROLIFICA received EUR 3 million in EU funding and ran from 2011 to 2016.
+The project was funded under the FP7 Coordinated Call for Africa (FP7-AFRICA-2010), which brought together three themes – Theme 1: Health; Theme 2: Food, Agriculture and fisheries, and Biotechnology; and Theme 6: Environment (including climate change) – to jointly address some of the S&T objectives of the Joint Africa-EU Strategic Partnership, particularly on ‘Water and Food Security’ and ‘Better Health for Africa’